In this article, we'll show you how to build a high converting landing page with Elementor, step by step.

 How to Create an Elementor Landing Page That Converts?

 A landing page is a page on your website where you send visitors with the goal of converting them into users, customers, subscribers, etc. Many designers confuse landing pages with homepages.
-They are not the same thing.
+They are not the same thing (learn more about creating websites in our free online course).
 Landing pages are always designed with the specific intent of turning visitors into customers, while homepages are usually designed for a broader range of purposes.

 It’s hard enough to drive people to your landing page and even harder to keep their attention once they get there.
 You only have a few seconds to engage your users.
 Let’s explore a few basics you have to do right to create a high converting landing page.